 What is Polar Alignment?

 As I am in the Northern Hemisphere I will be referencing the north (sorry south).
 In the north we are lucky as we have a star that is very, very near to representing north and this star is called Polaris or the north star.
-You basically need to line the axis marked in red in the right image with the star Polaris, This axis is where the Polar scope is situated.
+You basically need to line the axis marked in red in the image on the right with the star Polaris, This axis is where the Polar scope is situated.
 Use a mobile phone app to find Polaris or use the 2 “pointer” stars in the Big Dipper Constellation to find the star.
 Now follow these 2 simple points to get polar aligned:

 Now you need to place Polaris in the correct position on the Polar clock.
 Polaris is not situated dead North, instead it rotates in a tiny circle around the true point of North.
 By placing Polaris on the correct place on the clock means that the mount is accurately aligned.
 Using an app (above image), find out where Polaris should be on the polar clock for your location & time.
-You will need to adjust the Azimuth & altitude knobs (middle right image) while looking through the polar scope, you will see Polaris moving about as you twiddle the knobs.
+You will need to adjust the Azimuth & altitude knobs (above right image) while looking through the polar scope, you will see Polaris moving about as you twiddle the knobs.
 Place Polaris in the position that the app tells you.
 When Polaris is at the correct place on the clock you are Polar aligned.

 From now on you will not use the altitude or azimuth knobs as all scope movement will be controlled through either the handset and motors on a GoTo or by loosening the RA and DEC knobs and moving the scope manually.